 **From 6 April 2017 onwards, a child element of child tax credit will not be included with the award for 3rd and subsequent children born after 5 April 2017, although there are exceptions to this rule.
 It's important that you still tell HMRC when you have another child or when a child leaves your household, even if you don’t get a child element for them so that HMRC can keep their information up to date and make sure your payments are correct if there are any other changes that may happen.

-The disabled child rates of the child element and the childcare element are not affected by this rule and are included for any number of children in the claim where the qualifying conditions are met.
+The disabled child element of CTC and the childcare element of WTC are not affected by this rule and are included for any number of children in the claim where the qualifying conditions are met.

 What about changes in my income?